 The supreme artifice demonstrated by the artists in this exhibition serves as enticing means to disturbing ends.
 These works harbor pressing concerns beneath their alluring surfaces, and the exhibition’s selection will raise a number of key issues involving our relationship with the natural world, including species extinction, over cultivation of wilderness, GMOs and designer breeding.
 Many of the artists included in the exhibition are interested in exploring the increasingly fine line between the natural and artificial realms, between the wild and cultivated.
 Some further engage sophisticated technologies and techniques—including 3D printing, lenticular screens, and 4K digital cinema—in order to capture and convey nature’s formidable powers.

 Along with presenting a range of contemporary approaches to nature, artifice, and the sublime, the exhibition will provide key opportunities for the artists to extend and showcase their work in a fresh context.
 For example, Mark Tribe will present for the first time in North America his “New Nature” series of 4K video stills drawn from wilderness preserves in the United States.
-As a continuation of that series, Tribe will explore locations protected by the Brandywine Conservancy (sister organization of the Brandywine River Museum of Art) to develop a video portrait based on those properties.
-Furthermore, the exhibition will mark the museum debut of Diana Thater’s Road to Hana series (2014) and Roxy Paine’s major installation, Desolation Row (2016).
+Furthermore, the exhibition will mark the museum debut of Diana Thater’s Road to Hana series (2014).
 In addition, the exhibition will provide an opportunity for such well-known artists such as Dustin Yellin, Maya Lin, Diana Thater and Roxy Paine to be seen and discussed in the context of ecologically minded art, a crucial but lesser known aspect of their artistic practice that will also be foregrounded in the catalogue through critical commentary and artist statements.

 The fully illustrated catalogue for Natural Wonders: the Sublime in Contemporary Art will be a critical document that extends the artistic and ecological subjects raised in the exhibition.
 The publication will be published by Rizzoli and will include an introductory essay by guest curator Suzanne Ramljak, contextualizing the works within historical and contemporary discussions of the sublime, prevailing notions of wild and domesticated nature, and in relation to issues such as genetic engineering and artificial life.
 The catalogue will also feature a probing conversation between artists Mark Dion and Alexis Rockman, whose works have long explored the human impact on the natural world, and who will address the role of art in the face on possible environmental ruin.
 Dion and Rockman have maintained a close creative and intellectual relationship since the 1980s, and their exchange will be a fascinating opportunity to survey the shifting artistic strategies and impasses in their own practice, and that of others, during the past three decades.
 Also included will be statements by the featured artists, providing further insight into the sources and connections of their art.